I've lost count as to the number of trips I've made up & down Highway 1. I grew up in Monterey & live in San Francisco. I know this route!!

 At this point, you haven't seen downtown Carmel, so you can head north and find your way back to downtown, which isn't difficult or far.
 At best, it's a mile or so.
-Or, you can make your way to the highway (Hwy 1) and head back to Monterey or wherever you're spending the night and check into your hotel and explore downtown Carmel later.
+Or, you can make your way to the Highway 1 and head back to Monterey or wherever you're spending the night and check into your hotel and explore downtown Carmel later.

-In addition to the no horn-honking law, there's a maximum size for shops, and wearing high heels are not allowed without a permit.
+In addition to the no horn-honking law, there's a maximum size for shops, and wearing high heels is not allowed without a permit.
 I don' think the high heel law is still enforced.

 Point Lobos and Big Sur